paigethai/paigethai/README.md

 <h1>Hi World, I'm Paige! 👩🏻‍💻</h1>
-<h2>Front-end Web Developer and sometimes a Project Manager ✨</h2>
+<h2>Project Manager and Scrum Master, but sometimes a Web Developer✨</h2>
-<p>I'm a skilled Front-end Web Developer.
-With 3+ years of experience in Project Management and a Professional Scrum Master (PSM I) certification, I have a strong foundation in managing and leading projects effectively.
+<p>With 5+ years of experience in Project Management and a Professional Scrum Master (PSM I) certification, I have a strong foundation in managing and leading projects effectively.

-Currently, I'm enrolled in Juno College of Technology's Immersive Web Development Bootcamp to further refine my skills in HTML5, CSS3, SASS, JavaScript (ES6), and React.
-I'm also passionate about expanding my knowledge of web accessibility practices and responsive design, and always strive to ensure that my work is user-friendly and accessible to everyone.</p>

-👩🏻‍💻 Front-end Web Developer with Project Management experience.

-🌱 Broadening my understanding and expertise in **JavaScript, TypeScript, React, Next.js and MongoDB**.

-🔗 Checkout my portfolio! <a href="https://paigethai.com/">paigethai.com</a>
+Dynamic and results-driven Project Manager with 5+ years of experience delivering scalable creative and technical solutions across fast-paced environments in tech, e-commerce, and creative industries.
+Known for translating complex challenges into streamlined systems, improving delivery velocity, and enhancing team effectiveness.
+Adept at leading cross-disciplinary teams, implementing tools and workflows, and aligning operational strategy with business goals.
+Passionate about building people-centered processes that drive results and create lasting impact.</p>

 💌 Feel free to <a href="mailto:paigegiathai">get in touch</a>!